emmanuelHa/serverless_step_function/README.md

 Notes:
 This project was realized with the help of Amplify AWS service.
+The code is not commited because part of a much bigger app.
+And I don't want my idea to be stolen.
 Amplify is being refactored by the AWS teams, and reoriented toward a much higher frontend integration with ... javascript.
 I developed my frontend with ... kotlin